Bidet Attachments vs Bidet Seats: Pros, Cons & Features

 Final Words

-For people who can get a little bit more money I would definitely recommend a bidet seat.
-They are way more comfortable than bidet attachments and also you will not have to rely on toilet paper again.
+For people who can get a little bit more money, I would definitely recommend a bidet seat.
+They are way more comfortable than bidet attachments, and you will not have to rely on toilet paper again.